-Renderings illustrate how The Yard will expand Chicago Shakespeare’s theatrical campus on Navy Pier, creating a cultural destination on Chicago’s lakefront.
+Renderings illustrate how The Yard will expand Chicago Shakespeare’s theatrical campus on Navy Pier.

 Watch the Towers In Action

 Each mobile tower—the size of a city bus stood on its end—contains three levels of seating.
-Together, they create a radically new performance arena, which can be reimagined and adapted to the widest range of artistic visions by designers and directors.
+Together, they create a radically new, adaptable performance arena.

 The innovation doesn't stop at the versatile playing space.
 Executive Director Criss Henderson takes us behind the scenes at the construction site.